 9. Super-fruits (Sweet Bell Peppers and Tomatoes)

 - Sweet bell peppers are rich in anti-oxidants, while tomatoes contain flavonoid that produces healthy hormones;

-- Both also contain Vitamin C and calcium;
+- Both also include Vitamin C and calcium;

 - Balances hormones in the body, aids in the production of healthy hormones;

-- Add to any dish or salad or to your sandwiches;
+- Add to any dish or salad or your sandwiches;

 - Or can be made into soups (tomato soup) or chutneys;

 - Raw bell peppers are most effective, but if you can’t hack it, try steaming it, cut into smaller pieces, toss with some salt and pepper;

 - Daily consumption: as many as you can.